 One of the most fun parts of playing on an electronic kit is experimenting with the sounds.
 When you have an acoustic kit, you’re limited to just that, whether it’s a rock kit, jazz kit or whatever.
-When you have an electronic kit, you essentially have all the different kinds of kits!
+When you have an electronic kit, you essentially have tons of options at your disposal.

 Great for Beginners and Practising

 Probably one of the most common uses of electronic drum kits, these devices are perfect for learning on.
 You can use headphones, so your neighbors aren’t disturbed and a lot of them include metronomes, so you can perfect playing in time.
 Some electronic drum kits even have a ‘coaching mode’, offering feedback as they ‘listen’ to you practicing.
 A lot also have built-in audio tracks to play along with, or USB / AUX inputs to insert your own.